-Your parents have no experience of Higher Education in the UK or abroad.
+- Your parents have no experience of Higher Education in the UK or abroad.

-Your annual household income is £42,600 or less.
+- Your annual household income is £42,600 or less.

-Your home postcode shows that you live in an area with low levels of progression to Higher Education.
+- Your home postcode shows that you live in an area with low levels of progression to Higher Education.

-You attend a non-selective state school or college which is a partner in the A2B scheme.
+- You attend a non-selective state school or college which is a partner in the A2B scheme.
 If you are in the sixth form at a selective state school (such as a grammar school) we will take into account the context in which you achieved your GCSEs.

-You must be classed as a Home/EU student for tuition fees.
+- You must be classed as a Home/EU student for tuition fees.

-If you have been a looked after child in local authority care for more than three months since the age of 14 you are welcome to apply through the scheme without meeting the above criteria.
-Do let us know in your application if any circumstances such as a disability or long-term illness has prevented you from achieving your full potential.
+If you have been a looked after child in local authority care for more than three months since the age of 14 you are welcome to apply through the scheme without meeting the above criteria (as long as you are studying at a partner school or college).

 Benefits of applying through A2B